SaarthChahal/ACM-Round2/README.md

 COMPETITVE CODING

-I solved few 700-900 difficulty problems on codechef.com but then moved on to backend development as it is more appealing to me, but I also wish to explore competitive coding further.
+I am keenly interested in competitive coding and have solved some 800-900 ish difficulty problems on codechef (coding language is python).
+I wish to expand my knowledge of python and solve even trickier problems.